n0mi1k/pmkidcracker/README.md

 Below are the steps to obtain the PMKID manually by inspecting the packets in WireShark.

-**\*You may use Hcxtools or Bettercap to quickly obtain the PMKID without the below steps.
-The manual way is for understanding.**
+*\***You may use Hcxtools or Bettercap to quickly obtain the PMKID without the below steps.
+The manual way is for understanding.***

 To obtain the PMKID manually from wireshark, put your wireless antenna in monitor mode, start capturing all packets with airodump-ng or similar tools.
-Then connect to the AP using an invalid password to capture EAPOL 1 message.
+Then connect to the AP **using an invalid password** to capture the EAPOL 1 handshake message.
 Follow the next 3 steps to obtain the fields needed for the arguments.

 **Open the pcap in WireShark:**

 - Filter with `wlan_rsna_eapol.keydes.msgnr == 1` in WireShark to display only EAPOL message 1 packets.
 - In EAPOL 1 pkt, Expand IEEE 802.11 QoS Data Field to obtain AP MAC, Client MAC
-- In EAPOL 1 pkt, Expand 802.1 Authentication > WPA Key Data > Tag: Vendor Specific > PMKID is at bottom
+- In EAPOL 1 pkt, Expand 802.1 Authentication > WPA Key Data > Tag: Vendor Specific > PMKID is below

 **If access point is vulnerable, you should see the PMKID value like the below screenshot:**